0xrusowsky/nvim-ctx-ingest/README.md

 By providing better context, you get more accurate and helpful responses while maintaining control over exactly what code you share.
 By not breaking you workflow, it allows you to be more productive.

-> Inspired by [gitingest](https://github.com/cyclotruc/gitingest), but customizable and run locally.
+> Inspired by [gitingest](https://github.com/cyclotruc/gitingest), but customizable and local.

 ## Features

-- 📁 Interactive file browser with directory tree visualization
-- ✅ Select individual files or entire directories for inclusion
-- 🔍 Pattern-based file filtering (include/exclude)
+ 📁  Interactive file browser with directory tree visualization ✅  Select individual files or entire directories for inclusion 🔍  Pattern-based file filtering (include/exclude)
-- 🚫 Respects `.gitignore` patterns
+ 🚫  Respects `.gitignore` patterns
-- 📊 Generates formatted digest with directory structure and file contents
-- 📋 Auto-copy results to clipboard for pasting into LLM interfaces
-- 🔄 Auto-add output files to `.gitignore` (if enabled)
+ 📊  Generates formatted digest with directory structure and file contents 📋  Auto-copy results to clipboard for pasting into LLM interfaces 🔄  Auto-add output files to `.gitignore` (if enabled)

 ## Installation